luxonis/depthai-docs-website/source/pages/tutorials/local_convert_openvino.rst

 Run and display the model output
 ################################

-With both :code:`blob` and a :code:`json` blob config file, we're ready to roll!
+With both :code:`blob` and a :code:`json` blob configuration file, we're ready to roll!
 To verify that the model is running correctly, let's modify a bit the program we've created in :ref:`Hello World` tutorial

 In particular, let's change the :code:`create_pipeline` invocation to load our model. **Remember to replace the paths to correct ones that you have!**